 - Fort Charles-Albert (only two small garrison buildings and the base of a tower remain of this building)

 - Fort Charles-Félix (destroyed on the orders of Napoleon III, at the time of the attachment of Savoy to France in 1860.
 Visiting the building is not recommended because it is dangerous.
 Romantic, the fort remains admirable from the road) .

 - fort Marie-Christine (cultural center, stopover, restaurant, and gate of the Vanoise National Park, places of visits and occasional activities)

 Period of opening

 Unguided individual tours

 The access road is closed to traffic during the winter.
-However, access is possible for hikers (on foot or snowshoes).
-Information on access conditions can be obtained from the Aussois Tourist Office.
+Access is however possible for hikers (on foot or with snowshoes).
+Inquire about the conditions of access at the office of the Tourist Office in Aussois.